Methods of Composite Manufacture

 This section briefly looks at some of the ways FRPs can be processed, however we recommend that this knowledge is backed up with further education on the topic.

-A mould in the shape of the final component is required.
-The reinforcement (as a woven fabric) is carefully laid into this mould and the matrix (resin) is poured on and spread, usually with the aid of a roller.
+The reinforcement (as a woven or chopped strand fabric) is carefully laid into a mould and the matrix (resin) is applied and spread with a roller or brush.
 This is then left to cure at ambient temperature for several hours or overnight.

-To get a good surface finish, a gelcoat can be added to the mould before the reinforcement is placed into it depending on what surface finish is required (the top surface is the side which is face down in the mould).
-A release agent can also be applied to the mould to assist with removing the part after curing.
+To get a good surface finish, a gelcoat can be added to the mould before the reinforcement is placed into it.
+The top surface is the side which is face down in the mould.

 Resin Transfer Moulding (RTM)